D15-yee/D15-yee/README.md

 # Pepper-Mapping and Navigation
-I am responsible for the code of the map and autonomous navigation module in this article.
+I am responsible for the code of the mapping and autonomous navigation module in this article.
 ## Environment
 -python 2.7